Hormones play a BIG role in how you look and feel.

 - Use natural makeup and skin care products

-- Choose clothes made of 100% organic cotton
+- Choose clothes made of 100% organic cotton or linen

 - Use organic laundry detergents and household cleaners (or make your own)